-How does Ashurst Primary The school knows this because: School know if children need We monitor and track children's attainment and progress very closely. extra help and what should a Teachers raise concerns about children's progress, behaviour and/or physical difficulties. parent/carer do if they Parents/carers raise concerns about their child's progress, behaviour and/or physical difficulties think their child may have • Preschool settings raise concerns with the school regarding a child's progress, behaviour and/or physical special educational needs? difficulties • The school may receive formal Reports from External Agencies concerning: medical, emotional, behavioural, SAL, Social Communication (Early Years PARM)
+The school knows this because:

+- We monitor and track children's attainment and progress very closely. - Teachers raise concerns about children's progress, behaviour and/or physical difficulties. - Parents/carers raise concerns about their child's progress, behaviour and/or physical difficulties - Preschool settings raise concerns with the school regarding a child's progress, behaviour and/or physical difficulties - The school may receive formal Reports from External Agencies concerning: medical, emotional, behavioural, SAL, Social Communication (Early Years PARM)